 “Patients care more that their doctor actually cares for them than how many papers they've published,” says Dr. Edna Ma, an anesthesiologist at 90210 Surgery Medical Center.
 “Caring can be in the form of active listening and asking open-ended questions.”
 This doesn’t need to be limited to the reason for the visit, either.
 “The patient isn't just a list of medical problems and medications,” Dr. Ma adds.

 4. Good doctors are curious

-When presented with befuddling symptoms, a good doctor should allow their inherent curiosity to lead them to an accurate diagnosis, even if it means tapping into resources they don’t usually need to come to a diagnosis.
+When presented with befuddling symptoms, a good doctor should allow their inherent curiosity to lead them to an accurate diagnosis, even if it means tapping into additional resources.

-Just as a doctor needs to practice good communication with their patients, they also need it for relaying information across the health care system.
-This is especially true for doctors.
-When a patient goes to the hospital, their primary care physician often doesn’t learn of their visit unless they are informed by the patient or one of their family members.
+Being a good communicator is critical not only for working with patients but also for relaying information across the health care system.
+Consider that when a patient goes to the hospital, their primary care physician often doesn’t learn of their visit unless they are informed by the patient or a family member.

-Good doctors do whatever it takes to help their patients with whatever their health care needs require.
-Whether that means helping them navigate the health care system by finding specialists, or acquiring the prescriptions they need, they should be willing to provide that support.
+Good doctors do whatever it takes to help meet their patients’ needs.
+Whether that means helping them navigate the health care system by finding specialists or acquiring the prescriptions they need, they should be willing to provide that support.

-“A good doctor will be a strong advocate for their patients,” Dr. Doggett says.
-She describes this as being willing to help patients get a prescription medicine approved, secure an urgent appointment for a test or with a specialist, enroll in a patient assistance program, or access necessary services like home health or physical therapy.
+“A good doctor will be a strong advocate for their patients,” Dr. Doggett notes.
+She says this can entail helping patients in getting prescription medicine, securing an urgent appointment, enrolling in a patient assistance program, or accessing necessary services like physical therapy.
 The best doctors are willing to go the extra mile for their patients’ well-being.

 7. Good doctors have great bedside manner